+where $(\romannumeral1)$ measures the normalized conditional probability that the observed item $i$ is correctly labeled as 1 while the rest are labeled as 0 (cf. the numerator) against any other situation where some $j \in \mathcal{I}$ is labeled as 1 while the rest are labeled as 0 (cf. the denominator), $(\romannumeral2)$ follows from the independence assumption of the $(N+1)$ tuples, $(\romannumeral3)$ is the direct result of applying Equation~\eqref{eq:positive_conditional_probability}, and $(\romannumeral4)$ utilizes the fact that both the numerator and denominator share a common factor of $N \prod_{k \in \mathcal{I}} p(u,k | C_k=0)$.
+Usually, the negative-logarithm is applied for numerical stability, resulting in the sampled-softmax loss function:

 Here, we omit the regularization term for simplicity.
 Typically, we use the mini-batch stochastic gradient descent method, \eg Adam~\cite{Kingma2014Adam}, to optimize model parameters.
-To make full use of parallel computing of modern hardware, in-batch negative trick~\cite{Hidasi2015Session} is commonly adopted, that is, treating positive items of other users in the same batch as the negatives.
-In expectation, this equals to sampling based on empirical frequency of items in the dataset.
-Common choices of affinity function $f(u,i)$ are cosine similarity or inner product of the representations of $u$ and $i$ with a temperature coefficient.
-Recently, \cite{Wu2021Self,Khosla2020Supervised} have demonstrated that cosine similarity with temperature coefficient is a better choice, since it endows SSM loss with the ability to mine hard negatives in a bounded interval.
+To make full use of parallel computing of modern hardware, in-batch negative sampling~\cite{Hidasi2015Session} is commonly adopted, that is, treating positive items of other users in the same batch as the negatives.
+In expectation, this is equivalent to sampling based on the empirical frequency of items in the dataset.
+Common choices of the affinity function $f(u,i)$ are cosine similarity or inner product of the representations of $u$ and $i$ with a temperature coefficient.
+Recently, \cite{Wu2021Self,Khosla2020Supervised} have demonstrated that cosine similarity with temperature coefficient is a better choice, since it endows SSM with the ability to mine hard negatives in a bounded interval.
 We will go deep into this property later.
-We should emphasize that throughout this paper, unless otherwise stated, SSM loss is equipped with temperature-aware cosine similarity function and in-batch negative sampling.
+We should emphasize that throughout this paper, unless otherwise stated, SSM is equipped with temperature-aware cosine similarity function and in-batch negative sampling.